 10 Top Soft Skills in the Workplace (With Tips for Hiring)

-Although many career paths require specialized technical skills, any professional can better perform their job if they work well with others and contribute positivity to their team.
+Working well with others and contributing positive energy to a team are essential skills for any professional.
 Soft skills empower people to maximize their potential by applying their emotional intelligence and interpersonal strengths to tasks and relationships.
-If you're interested in adding more individuals with great soft skills to your organization, you might benefit from reviewing the most valuable ones.
+If you're interested in adding more individuals with excellent soft skills to your organization, you might benefit from reviewing the most valuable ones.
 In this article, we define soft skills, explain how they improve companies, list the top 10 top soft skills in the workplace, and offer some tips for hiring candidates who have them.

 What are soft skills?

 Soft skills are non-technical abilities that depend on traits such as emotional intelligence, values, and work ethic.
-While people can improve their soft skills through learning and practise, these talents largely depend on candidates' innate dispositions and their pre-established beliefs about accountability and respect.
-Organizations value professionals who have strong soft skills because they integrate well into teams, collaborate successfully, and usually make work environments more positive and motivational.
+While people can improve their soft skills through learning and practice, these talents largely depend on candidates' innate dispositions and pre-established beliefs about accountability and respect.
+Organizations value professionals with strong, soft skills because they integrate well into teams, collaborate successfully, and usually make work environments more positive and motivational.

 Soft skills apply to nearly any job since they're the foundation for working with others, sharing information, and remaining organized.
 They also affect the value of a candidate's hard skills because they affect how well someone can contribute ideas and overcome challenges.